-Balmoral Cemetery (also known as Bulimba Cemetery or Morningside Cemetery) was established in 1874.
-In this prominently historical cemetery lay some of Brisbane's most notable pioneers including a Lieutenant Governor, several Mayors, members of parliament, inventors and explorers.
+Balmoral Cemetery (also known as Bulimba Cemetery or Morningside Cemetery) established in 1874.
+In this prominent historical cemetery lay some of Brisbane's most notable pioneers.
+These include including a Lieutenant Governor, several Mayors, members of parliament, inventors and explorers.
 This suburban cemetery covers 15 acres.

 For funeral and memorial service information at Council cemeteries and crematoria, view the funeral and memorial services calendar.

 |Office opening hours||No office on-site - managed by Toowong Cemetery|

 |Visiting hours||Monday to Sunday: 6am to 6pm (gates are unlocked and locked each day)|

 Contact Balmoral Cemetery by:

 New monumental burial sites are available at Balmoral Cemetery.
 These sites allow for two burials as well as ashes interment in the grave.

 Burials in existing family graves may also be available.
 This is only where the grave still has space or the last burial was more than 30 years ago.
 Family grave re-use is only available to direct descendants of the people already buried in the grave or those related to the burial right holder.

 You can download family grave re-use application forms.

 New graves can be pre-purchased at today's prices or purchased as required.